antononcube/Raku-Clipboard/README-work.md

-use Clipboard :DEFAULT;      # copy-to-clipboard, paste use Clipboard :cb-prefixed;  # cbcopy, cbpaste use Clipboard :long-names;   # copy-to-clipboard, paste-from-clipboard use Clipboard :ALL;          # copy-to-clipboard, paste, cbcopy, cbpaste, paste-from-clipboard
+use Clipboard :DEFAULT;      # copy-to-clipboard, paste use Clipboard :cb-prefixed;  # cbcopy, cbpaste use Clipboard :long-names;   # copy-to-clipboard, paste-from-clipboard use Clipboard :ALL;          # copy-to-clipboard, paste-from-clipboard, cbcopy, cbpaste, paste
 ```

 ---------